 But * here and today * we have no shortage of skilled workers - otherwise wages and salaries would have to rise.

 But they are doing in Germany for years * not * or only minimal (adjusted for inflation).
 The allegedly scientifically founded numbers mentioned by you do not help any further.
 You say you represent the interests of the members (mostly employed engineers), and at the same time commission the IW (funded by business associations and companies) to produce statistics on skills shortages?
 What results do you expect there?
 The figures mentioned are increasingly being questioned in the reputable German press landscape (and not only by some troublemakers and exotics).
 Even the VDE considers the alarmism of the lack of skilled workers for (quote) "completely exaggerated".

 I would therefore suggest that:

-In one of the next VDI-Nachrichten you give both sides again the opportunity to comment briefly on the alleged * present * shortage of skilled workers, eg Hr.
-Hundt / Sinn / Henkel / Hüther versus Karl Brenke / Joachim Moeller / Heinz-Josef Bontrup / Michael Schanz / Simone Janson.
-And then you ask your members online on your website which position the readers are more likely to agree to.
-If more than 70% of readers consider the position of the IW / VDI to be correct, this certainly confirms the VDI in its current course and they would be assured of the support of their paying members.
-I think that would also be a chance for the VDI to present itself at the height of the times, especially as the Internet demands more and more of grassroots democratic developments (as many examples of the recent past have shown).
-Even if we do not quite agree on the matter, I appreciate that you took my letter seriously and that I received a quick answer.
+In one of the next VDI messages, you give both sides the opportunity to comment briefly and briefly on the alleged * current * shortage of skilled workers, e.g. Mr. Hundt /Sense/ Henkel / Hüther versus Karl Brenke / Joachim Möller / Heinz-Josef Bontrup / Michael Schanz / Simone Janson.
+And then ask your members online on your website which position readers tend to agree with.
+If more than 70% of the readers consider the position of the IW / VDI to be correct, this will certainly confirm the VDI in its previous course and you would be assured of the retention of your paying members.
+I think that would also be an opportunity for the VDI to present itself at the cutting edge, especially since the Internet is increasingly demanding grassroots democratic developments (as many examples from the recent past have shown).
+Even if we do not completely agree on the matter, I appreciate that you took my letter seriously and that I received a quick answer.
 Thanks for that.